 As a result of the Foundation’s commitment to funding promising cutaneous lymphoma research, we established a Research Awards Program (RAP).
 The first research grant award through RAP was the CLARIONS - Curing Cutaneous Lymphoma by Advancing Research, Innovation and Offering New Solutions.
 CLARIONS supported investigators interested in conducting innovative cutaneous lymphoma research designed to improve treatments, clinical care and quality of life for patients affected by cutaneous lymphoma.

-Through the Foundation’s Young Investigator Awards, we facilitate and fund the work of researchers whose projects are dedicated to understanding more about the cause of cutaneous lymphoma.
+Through the Foundation’s Young Investigator Travel Awards, we facilitate and fund the work of researchers whose projects are dedicated to understanding more about the cause of cutaneous lymphoma.
 And, through our work with legislators and policy makers, we are advocating for increased federal funding for research that can benefit cutaneous lymphoma patients.

 The annual Research Report highlights the studies funded through Research Awards Program - CLARIONS Grant award as well as the recipients of our Young Investigator Awards.
 The Cutaneous Lymphoma Foundation is proud to support these research efforts.